What is Usability Testing? Types, Benefits, Examples and More

 Read more about Dow Jones’ partnership with Applause.

 GreenTube.
 The online and mobile gaming company struggled to validate product functionality and usability with its small internal staff.
 This was a problem for the company, which also had to adhere to regional gambling restrictions and a plethora of user devices.
-Applause provided GreenTube with functional, payment, automation and usability testing.
+Applause provided GreenTube with functional, payment, automation and UX testing.
 GreenTube gained usability insights from in-market testers that helped improve its platform and challenge competitors.

 Read more about GreenTube’s partnership with Applause.

 Paysafe.
-The payment solutions company uses Applause as an extension of its internal QA team to conduct functional, payment and usability testing.
+The payment solutions company uses Applause as an extension of its internal QA team to conduct functional, payment and UX testing.
 Applause testers evaluated applications and features in production to help improve the user experience.
 Applause collected user insights from 50 countries to identify a variety of usability concerns, such as a cumbersome display issue.

-Applause UX and usability testing services
+Applause UX testing services

 Every digital product should undergo usability testing to ensure it is a good fit for the intended audience.
 When customers are dissatisfied with a subpar product, they often will not give it a second chance — that’s revenue lost, potentially forever.
 Every product is capable of improvement, and usability or UX testing helps uncover those points of friction hidden from view.